Washington’s 9.9% income tax is now law. Get the Tax Planning Guide →

 The biggest planning levers

-1. Section 1202 and QSBS.
-Qualified small business stock can provide up to 100 % exclusion from federal capital gains tax; Washington follows the federal exclusion, so the sale of QSBS can eliminate both federal and state tax if held five years and other requirements are met.
+Qualified small business stock (QSBS) can provide up to 100% exclusion from federal capital gains tax.
+Because Section 1202 gains are excluded from federal AGI, they are also not included in the Washington tax base.
+The sale of qualifying QSBS can therefore eliminate both federal and state tax if held five years and other requirements are met.
 Founders should confirm QSBS eligibility early and avoid disqualifying actions.
+See our full QSBS guide for eligibility details.

-2. Income timing before 2028.
-Since the tax applies only to income earned on or after January 1 2028, accelerating bonuses, stock‑option exercises and liquidity events into 2026–2027 can shield income from the 9.9 % levy.
-Conversely, delaying deductions (such as large charitable donations) to 2028 may maximize their benefit under the new tax.
+Since the tax applies only to income earned on or after January 1, 2028, accelerating bonuses, stock-option exercises, and liquidity events into 2026–2027 can shield income from the 9.9% levy.
+Conversely, delaying deductions — such as large charitable donations — into 2028 may maximize their benefit once the higher rate applies.
+The planning window is genuinely short; act before year-end 2027.

-4. Pass‑through entity tax election (PTE).
-SB 6346 allows partnerships, LLCs and S‑corporations to elect to pay the 9.9 % tax at the entity level, with owners receiving a credit for the tax paid.
-Because entity‑level taxes are deductible for federal purposes, the PTE election can reduce the effective state tax rate from 9.9 % to around 6.2 % for those in the 37 % federal bracket.
+SB 6346 allows partnerships, LLCs, and S-corporations to elect to pay the 9.9% tax at the entity level, with owners receiving a credit for the tax paid.
+Because entity-level taxes are deductible for federal purposes, the PTE election can reduce the effective state tax rate from 9.9% to around 6.2% for those in the 37% federal bracket.
 Business owners should model the election annually.

-5. Domicile and residency planning.
-Changing domicile to another state (e.g., Florida or Texas) before 2028 can avoid the tax, but the Washington Department of Revenue aggressively audits domicile changes.
-To survive scrutiny, a move must include severing ties with Washington (selling or leasing your principal residence, moving family and personal property, obtaining out‑of‑state licenses and registrations, and spending fewer than 31 days per year in Washington).
-Half‑measures or “snowbird” arrangements will likely fail.
+Changing domicile to another state (e.g., Florida or Texas) before 2028 can avoid the tax entirely, but the Washington Department of Revenue aggressively audits domicile changes.
+To survive scrutiny, a move must include severing ties with Washington: selling or leasing your principal residence, moving family and personal property, obtaining out-of-state licenses and registrations, and spending fewer than 31 days per year in Washington.
+See our guide: How to Change Your Washington Domicile to Avoid the Income Tax.

 Real examples

 To understand the impact, consider the following simplified examples.
-Household AGI over $1 million is taxed at 9.9 %.
+Household AGI over $1 million is taxed at 9.9%.

 Household AGI Taxable amount (AGI – $1 M) Estimated WA tax (9.9 %)